Natural organic ant control is possible and effective. Here are a few tricks to fight against these tiny insects.

 They hate the smell that the plant produces and tend to move further away.

-- Lastly, if you must act fast, you can always find effective ant repellent products in horticulture stores.
+- Lastly, if you must act fast, you can always find effective organic ant repellent products in horticulture stores.

 Smart tip about ant repellents